 When clicked, it plays the sound you

 To play this sound at the same time your monster says

 that describes the sound action.

-This example names it "sound.”
+This example names it "sound."
+Click okay.

-You created a sound parameter for the “show feelings” block!
+You created a sound parameter for the show feelings block.

 Finally, type the sound that will play in the input space